ndunnett/aoc/python/README.md

 * `-f` / `--fast`: By default, when the solver is run it will repeatedly run for 1 second and print the median execution time.
 With the `-f` option, it will only run once.

 > [!NOTE]
 > The runner expects the environment variable `AOC_SESSION` to be set in order to download your input.
 See wimglenn/advent-of-code-wim#1 for more information.

-### TODO:
-* New CLI function to submit answers